In Short

 How Do I Assign or License My Rights?

 If you are the copyright owner of your work, you can license or assign your copyright.
-The key difference between licensing and assigning your copyright relates to ownership of the work.
+The critical difference between licensing and assigning your copyright relates to ownership of the work.
 Assigning your copyright involves transferring the rights afforded to you to another party.
 Upon assigning your copyright, the other party becomes the copyright owner of your work.
-They can therefore use, adapt and distribute your work as they please.
-For example, if you write for your employer, your employment agreement will likely include an assignment of copyright clause.
+They can then use, adapt and distribute your work as they please.
+For example, if you write for your employer, your employment agreement will likely include a copyright clause assignment.

 By licensing your copyright, another party can use your work while you remain the owner.
 Mutually negotiated terms govern the relationship between you and the other party using your work.
 Terms of the licence may include payment in the form of royalties.
-For example, if you write a book and intend on publishing it, your publishing agreement will license your copyright to the publisher so they can use, print, publish and distribute your work.
+For example, if you write a book and intend to publish it, your publishing agreement will license your copyright to the publisher so they can use, print, publish, and distribute your work.

 Preventing Infringement

-To prevent someone from exploiting your work and infringing on your rights, there are a number of steps you can take.
+You can take several steps to prevent someone from exploiting your work and infringing on your rights.
 These include:

 - adding the © symbol to any literary work to show others that you are aware of your rights and serious about protecting them;